liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/README.md

   the default inductor path fails before the first compiled run because `triton` is unavailable.
 The `backend=eager` control preserves output and gradients exactly, but provides no useful optimizing backend.
+- Receiver-output list stacking was rejected for the production acoustic
+  kernel: isolated output recording was faster with exact gradient parity, but the reduced Marmousi2 FWI iteration was slower (`25.68 s -> 26.75 s`).
+The production kernel change was reverted and only the benchmark record remains.
 - Next mainline task should be selected explicitly from the higher-risk Phase B options, or acoustic default-path optimization should pause.